 For your older kids who have mobile phones, you can also teach them how to use GTRescue.
 You never know when that knowledge will come in handy.

-You’ll also need to write out some emergency numbers and paste on the wall for your child to memorize.
+You’ll also need to write out some emergency numbers and paste them on the wall for your child to memorize.

 - Your Personal phone number